Allan Wexler: Early life and education

 Wexler was born in Bridgeport, Connecticut in 1949.
 He received a Bachelor of Fine Arts in 1971 and a Bachelor of Architecture in 1972, both from the Rhode Island School of Design.
 He holds a Master of Architecture degree from the Pratt Institute.

 Wexler entered the Rhode Island School of Design to study architecture.
-"In the late 1960's he was an early member of the group of architects and artists who questioned the perceived divide between art and the design disciplines.
-They called themselves visionary architects or paper architects".
 Wexler moved to New York City in 1973.

 Career

 After school he set up a studio in New York City.
-His work continued to question the perceived divide between fine art and the applied arts and between function and poetry.
-His studio practice includes a wide range of media and activities including sculpture, installations, museum interventions, painting, drawing, writing, and design.
+His studio practice includes sculpture, installations, museum interventions, painting, drawing, writing, and design.

-Ritual, ceremony, and memory became the content of his experimental work.
-New influences seeped in - Japanese Tea ceremony, The Primitive Hut, Duchamp, Warhol and Beuys, John Cage and the Poetics of Space.
-He found the practical needs of clients and the scale of architecture to be a distraction and so he shifted from the practice of architecture to studying the poetics of buildings, rooms, and utensils.